stapelberg/hugo/content/posts/2019-08-17-linux-package-managers-are-slow.markdown

 significant real-world speed-ups.

-I have explored this idea in much more detail, and am happy to talk more about it in my post “Introducing the distri research linux distribution".
+I have explored this idea in much more detail, and am happy to talk more about it in my post [distri: a Linux distribution to research fast package management](/posts/2019-08-17-introducing-distri/).

 ### Appendix A: related work